-4. Recording of test results (including blood tests) and medicine dosages in the patient held monitoring booklet (where available) and patient notes.
-If there is no common electronic results system, then there should be reciprocal sharing of test results between the GP and Specialist.
+4. Recording of blood test results and medicine dosages in the patient held monitoring booklet (where available) and patient notes.
+If there is no common electronic results system then there should be reciprocal sharing of blood test results between the GP and Specialist.

-5. Ascertaining the reasons for non-completion of routine testing (including blood tests), if one test is missed.
+5. Ascertaining the reasons for non-completion of routine blood testing, if one test is missed.

-6. Re-iterating with the patient that non-attendance for tests (including blood tests) may lead to withdrawal of the medication.
+6. Re-iterating with the patient that non-attendance for blood testing may lead to withdrawal of the medication.
 Further help and advice can be sought from the hospital specialist team.

-7. Appropriately prompt notification to the hospital specialist of any significant and relevant changes in the patient's condition, medication dose, or of an adverse reaction according to the protocol and if the patient fails to attend for monitoring and tests (including blood tests).
+7. Appropriately prompt notification to the hospital specialist of any significant and relevant changes in the patient's condition, medication dose, or of an adverse reaction according to the protocol and if the patient fails to attend for blood monitoring.

-8.Organisation of urgent referral to the specialist team or A&E if severe side effects or potential overdose is apparent.
+8.Organization of urgent referral to the specialist team or A&E if severe side effects or potential overdose is apparent.